DataBiosphere/terra-cli/README.md

   list                       List all resources. resolve                    Resolve a resource to its cloud id or path.
 For
-                             data source, resolve all the resources inside the data source to their cloud id or path. if path to a resource inside the data source is specified in the format of [data source name]/[resource name], resolve the specified resource's cloud id or path
+                             data source, resolve all the resources inside the data source to their cloud id or path.
+If path to a resource inside the data source is specified in the format of [data source name]/[resource name], resolve the specified resource's cloud id or path